alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 * _Paired Samples_ for comparing related data sets (e.g. before/after).
 * _One Sample_ for checking against a known mean.

 The _tails_ of a T-Test refer to where you're allocating significance.
-A two-tailed test splits significance evenly and therefore has a lower risk of giving you a false positve.
+A two-tailed test splits significance evenly and therefore has a lower risk of giving you a false positive.

 _Welch's T-Test_ should be used in the _Independent Samples_ case because it doesn't care whether or not the data sets have the same variance.